x-zvf/dotfiles/README.md

-# so boring, they are now private
+# Complete rework in progress.